-Seaweed - this contains a natural kelp infusion (it smelt really salty, when we making this soap) with pieces of kelp and spirulina in the soap (it may be slightly exfoliating).
+Seaweed - this contains a natural seaweed infusion (it smelt really salty, when we making this soap) with pieces of kelp and spirulina in the soap (it may be slightly exfoliating).
 Fragranced with a refreshing blend of Rosemary, Eucalyptus, Vetiver and Peppermint.

 Organic Soy Milk Soap Ingredients:

 Organic base Ingredients: Saponified olive oil, coconut oil, RSPO sustainable palm oil, cocoa butter, shea butter), sweet almond oil with organic soy milk, botanical infusions and essential oils.

 These soaps are vegan-friendly since they do not contain any animal derived ingredients.